Key Points

 - The agent receives the certificate and installs it on the appropriate domain.

-The process of renewal is similar to issuance.
+The renewal process is similar to issuance.
 For renewal, you’ll have to configure the agent to ping the CA routine requests at pre-defined intervals.
 This allows it to rotate keys or switch to a new certificate as the admin prefers.
 The entire process is executed at the back end, eliminating the need for manual processing.

 Revocation of Certificates With ACME Protocol

 To revoke a certificate, the agent will need to sign a revocation request with its key so that the CA can verify the signature to confirm if it is a valid request.
-Once the CA revokes the certificate, it publishes the information to the relevant Certificate Revocation Lists (CRLs).
+Once the CA revokes the certificate, it publishes the information to the relevant certificate revocation lists (CRLs).
 Here’s the process:

 - The agent generates a revocation request for the SSL/TLS certificate.